 What does your review relate to?
-X Refusal Notice.
+Refusal Notice.
 Grant of permission with Conditions imposed.
-No decision reached within the prescribed period (two months after validation date or an ny agreed extension) - d leemed refus al. Statement of reasons for seeking review You must state in full, why you are a seeking a review of the planning authority's decision (or must set out all matters you consider require to be taken into account in determining your reseparate document in the 'Supporting Documents' section: (Max 500 characters) Note: you are unlikely to have a further opportunity to add to your statement of appeal at a la all of the information you want the decision-maker to take into account. ter date, so it is essentia al that you pr oduce You should not however raise any new matter which was not before the planning authority at the time it decided your application (or at the time expiry of the period of determination), unless you can demonstrate that the new matter could not have been raised before that time or that it not being raised before that time is a consequence of exceptional circumstances.
-Please refer to the Statement of Appeal as submitted in the " Supporting Documents" sec tion Have you raised any matters which were not before the appointed officer at the time the Determination on your application was made?
-Yes 🗵 No If yes, you should explain in the box below, why you are raising the new matter, why it was n your application was determined and why you consider it should be considered in your review efore Please provide a list of all supporting documents, materials and evidence which you wish to to rely on in support of your review.
-You can attach these documents electronically later in the lintend Appeal Statement Planning Statement Design and Access Statement Labour Requiremen Assessment Proposed Location Plans 1 and 2 Proposed Site Plan Proposed Elevations 1 Farm Extents Plan Proposed 3D Images • n Application Details Please provide the application reference no. given to you by your planning authority for your previous application.
+No decision reached within the prescribed period (two months after validation date or an ny agreed extension) - c deemed refus sal.
+Statement of reasons for seeking review You must state in full, why you are a seeking a review of the planning authority's decision (o must set out all matters you consider require to be taken into account in determining your resparate document in the 'Supporting Documents' section: (Max 500 characters) Note: you are unlikely to have a further opportunity to add to your statement of appeal at a la all of the information you want the decision-maker to take into account. ter date, so it is essenti al that you pr oduce You should not however raise any new matter which was not before the planning authority a the time expiry of the period of determination), unless you can demonstrate that the new mattime or that it not being raised before that time is a consequence of exceptional circumstance. tter could not have been Please refer to the Statement of Appeal as submitted in the "Supporting Documents" sec tion Have you raised any matters which were not before the appointed officer at the time the Determination on your application was made?
+Yes 🗙 No If yes, you should explain in the box below, why you are raising the new matter, why it was not raised with the appointed officer before your application was determined and why you consider it should be considered in your review: (Max 500 characters) Please provide a list of all supporting documents, materials and evidence which you wish to to rely on in support of your review.
+You can attach these documents electronically later in the submit with your notice e process: (Max 500 c of review and characters) d intend Appeal Statement Planning Statement Design and Access Statement Labour Requirement Report Preliminary Ecological Assessment Proposed Location Plans 1 and 2 Proposed Site Plan Proposed Elevations 1 and 2 Proposed Floor Plan Netherton Farm Extents Plan Proposed 3D Images Application Details Please provide the application reference no. given to you by your planning authority for your previous application.
 24/00091/APP What date was the application submitted to the planning authority?
 09/02/2024 What date was the decision issued by the planning authority?
-31/07/2024
+31/07/2024]